Doctor Imitator: Hand-Radiography-based Bone Age Assessment by Imitating Scoring Methods: Experiments

-\textbf{Doctor Imitating Improvement Study.} DI is designed by imitating the diagnostic logistics of doctors.
-The experimental results on RSNA-BAA dataset in Table~\ref{table:ablation} verify that imitating doctors obtains improvements.
+DI is designed by imitating the diagnostic logistics of doctors.
+The experimental results in Table~\ref{table:ablation} verify that imitating doctors obtains improvements.
 To show the capability of AG-Conv, we compare it with the Random Group Convolution (RG-Conv).
 In performing RG-Conv, we group the ROIs into four groups randomly and process the ROIs in the groups with the same convolution module.
 One can see that it is helpful by using the same convolutions on the anatomically similar ROIs.
 Comparing Exp.4, Exp.5, and Exp.6 in Table~\ref{table:ablation}, it is evident that both of the patient-specific attention and context attention are helpful.\\